 You may have heard that bamboo is the “greener” choice but do you know why?
 It’s because it can regenerate itself so quickly.
 Consider the fact a hardwood tree that can take 30 or more years to mature and you realize why so many forests on the planet have been completely wiped out.
 Since bamboo is technically a grass and not a hardwood, it grows in a much different way and can regenerate in as little as 3-5 years instead of 30 or more.
 This is why bamboo flooring is ultimately a much more environmentally-friendly and sustainable flooring choice.

 It’s Incredibly Durable

-Although not technically a hardwood, after bamboo has gone through the manufacturing process, it has a very high Janka rating.
+Although not technically a hardwood, after bamboo has gone through the manufacturing process, it has very high.
 In fact, the majority of our bamboo flooring has a Janka rating 3 times harder than oak.
-Bamboo can stand up to a lot of punishment, so is a great choice for families with small children and pets.
+Bamboo can stand up to a lot of punishment, so it is a great choice for families with small children and pets.

 The Different Bamboo Styles

 Bamboo comes in a few distinct styles:

 Strand Woven – Incredibly durable, these floors, which are 3 times as hard as Oak, can stand up to major traffic from people and pets.

 Click Lock – Since these floors require no glue or nails, they are the perfect choice for people who love a good weekend DIY project.
 Simply click the planks into place like one big, beautiful puzzle.

 Classic – These classic flooring planks show off the distinct nodes of the bamboo plant providing a beautifully unique look for your home.

 Hand Scraped – Hand scraped bamboo planks are hand-crafted by artisans.
 The result is bamboo flooring that is both rustic and elegant.